mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

    b.
 Each of your entity's functions must successfully and reliably execute using 10 Gas or less.

    c.
-If you want to submit a Reusable Entity without developing a submission for the Best Enterprise Application category, this is possible as long as someone else's project uses your entity as part of their submission.
+If you want to submit a Reusable Entity without developing a submission for the Best Enterprise Application category, this is possible as long as someone else's project uses your Reusable Entity as part of their submission.

    d.
 Resuble Entities must use NEO Persistable Classes (NPC e-dApp) Platform features; for example, Resuable Entities cannot directly call `Storage.Put()` or `Storage.Get()`.